 The rebuild wasn’t just a cosmetic makeover, either.
 Unsatisfied with his previous chassis work on the KZ, Lantschner stripped the frame bare.
 First, he fabricated a new subframe then integrated an LED tail light into the tail end.
 Then he shaved off the passenger pegs and supporting frame rails to further simplify the form.
 A set of mags took over for the old wire-spoked wheels, and a Brembo caliper provides ample bite for a small-capacity vintage.

 Rider comfort was a build priority as well.
 He satisfied the brief with a softer saddle and aftermarket shocks to smooth out the ride.
 A one-piece handlebar and rearset footpegs also adjusted the rider triangle to Lantschner’s liking.
 The new exhaust system doesn’t exactly add to the bike’s comfort, but it certainly makes a statement.

 The new paint job is the perfect complement to the radical exhaust design.
-The retro graphics and contemporary palette bring the build into the 2020s while staying true to its ‘80s roots.
+The graphics and contemporary palette bring the build into the 2020s while staying true to its ‘80s roots.
 Despite its handsome looks, Lantschner still wants the custom KZ to perform.